the-turing-game/the-analysis/README.md

 bashfully called 'imitation' is _**deception**_ and the possible strategies of its discovery.

-The presence of a cooperating player that possesses the free will and complete information about the state of the game will be a reference point for our analysis.
+The presence of a cooperating player that possesses the free will and complete information about the current state of the game will be a reference point for our analysis.